Mostafa2115/Mostafa2115/README.md

        width="30%">
 </a>  -->

 > I am a Full Stack .NET Developer who builds clean, scalable, and high-performance web applications.
 I work with ASP.NET Core and RESTful APIs to create strong backend systems, and I build responsive, user-friendly frontends.
 I have a good foundation in data structures and algorithms, which helps me solve problems efficiently.
 I am always learning and improving my skills to deliver practical and reliable solutions.
 Open to new opportunities and collaborations.
-Explore my journey, projects, and experience: [**My CV**](https://flowcv.com/resume/rh8fe90babm9).
+Explore my journey, projects, and experience: [**CV**](https://flowcv.com/resume/rh8fe90babm9).

 ### 🤝🏻 Connect with me :